FreeformRobotics/CAPN/README.md

-The performance of proposed CAPN is shown in the following  Table.
+The performance of proposed context-aware peer network (CAPN) is shown in the following  Table.

 Tasks | PredCls | PredCls | SGCls | SGCls | SGGen | SGGen
 -- | -- | -- | -- | -- | -- | --